Apillon/apillon-services/docs/development.md

 ### APIs

 APIs are built with [Nest.js - a progressive node.js framework](https://nestjs.com/).
-Check out ther documentation to get familiar with modules, controllers, providers, middlewares, ...
+Check out ther documentation to get familiar with modules, controllers, providers, middlewares, guards,  ...

 #### APIs list

 - @apillon/dev-console-api is Nest.js API, which is used by Apillon developers console.
 - @apillon/apillon-api is Nest.js API, which is used by developers, to integrate Apillon into their applications.
 See [docs](/modules/apillon-api/docs/apillon-api.md)
-- @authentication-api is Nest.js API for KILT, DID, some kind of OAuth xD
+- @authentication-api is Nest.js API for Apillon OAuth service.

 ### Project libs